Obarun/66/doc/66-frontend.md

 ### *boolean*

 A value specifying a true state for the key. **Must** be on the same line with its corresponding *key*.
-If the key is not defined, it defaults to `false`.

 * **Valid syntax**: